UKGameshows.com: All-Time Polls

-UKGameshows.com has polled its readers on the subject of the greatest British game shows and game show hosts on a four-year cycle.
+UKGameshows.com polled its readers on the subject of the greatest British game shows and game show hosts on a four-year cycle.
 In 2010, the poll was styled "The Gameshow General Election" and timed to coincide with the real UK general election, with the voting window running from the dissolution of Parliament on 12 April to the close of polls at 10 pm on 6 May.

 Poll of the Year

 Two further polls were carried out in January 2006 asking readers to select the best and worst new game shows of the previous year.
 Another poll was added a year later, dubbed "The Golden Fiver", for the best game show of the year overall (not restricted to new formats).
+Both these polls have continued in subsequent years.

 Recognition

 UKGameshows.com was one of five websites shortlisted in the "TV" category of Yahoo UK & Ireland's "Finds of the Year 2005" awards.

-The website has been cited in UK newspapers including The Guardian and The Times.

-In 2006, a screenshot from the site was altered and used in a piece on the satire site BS News which was also widely circulated as a spoof email, in which it was purported to show a contestant named Kathy Evans on the US version of Who Wants to Be a Millionaire? failing to answer a simple $100 question.
-In fact the screenshot pictured 1999 UK contestant Fiona Wheeler answering a different (and harder) question.
+In 2006, a screenshot from the site was altered and used in a piece on the satire site BS News which was also widely circulated as a spoof email, in which it was purported to show a contestant named Kathy Evans on the American version of Who Wants to Be a Millionaire? failing to answer a simple $100 question.
+In fact, the screenshot pictured 1999 British contestant Fiona Wheeler answering a different (and harder) question.
 Far from failing at the first question, Wheeler won £32,000.

-In the 2005 book ITV Cultures, published by the Open University Press, UKGameshows.com is used as a case study in the chapter Who Wants to be a Fan of "Who Wants to be a Millionaire?" by Matt Hills.
-Hills discusses the site's methodology at length, and uses the site (in particular its entry for Who Wants to be a Millionaire? and the results of its 2002 poll) as an example to support his argument that big money game shows can be appreciated on an aesthetic as well as a commercial level.